 - Soft tissue injuries (muscles, tendons, or ligaments) can range from minor discomfort to chronic pain that requires surgeries to correct the damage.

 - Loss of limbs could result from the severity of your accident and the trauma inflicted on your body.

 - Broken bones can require a range of medical treatments or even permanent disfigurement.

 - Cuts and scrapes can be minor in comparison to other injuries.
 Some can be treated easily, while some may require stitches if it’s a deeper cut.

 - Bruising is most likely to happen because of the accident on some part of your body, whether it’s from a knee slamming the dash or your seat belt pressing against your body during a jolt.

 These injuries can significantly change how you live your life after the accident.
 You may need compensation to make changes to your home or if you need in-home care.
 Our head-on collision car accident lawyer will fight for you to recover compensation so that you can focus on the road to recovery.

 Seeking Compensation for Head-On Collision Injuries in West Palm Beach

-The personal injury attorneys at the Law Offices of Anidjar & Levine represent victims of serious injuries throughout Florida.
+The car accident lawyer in West Palm Beach at the Law Offices of Anidjar & Levine represents victims of serious injuries throughout Florida.
 We provide legal services on a contingency-fee basis.
 If you do not receive just compensation for your injuries, you will not have to pay us any legal fees.